Saratoga County, Jefferson Territory: History

 In July 1858, gold was discovered along the South Platte River in Arapahoe County, Kansas Territory.
 This discovery precipitated the Pike's Peak Gold Rush.
 Many residents of the mining region felt disconnected from the remote territorial governments of Kansas and Nebraska, so they voted to form their own Territory of Jefferson on October 24, 1859.
 On November 28, the General Assembly of the Territory of Jefferson organized 12 counties: Arrappahoe County, Cheyenne County, El Paso County, Fountain County, Heele County, Jackson County, Jefferson County, Mountain County, North County, Park County, Saratoga County, and St. Vrain's County.
 The legislation that created Saratoga County declared:

 That the territory comprised within the limits of what is known as the Middle Park, be erected into a county called Saratoga.

 Saratoga County was named for Saratoga Springs, New York, because the hot mineral springs found in the county.
 Saratoga County encompassed much of what is today Grand County and Summit County, Colorado.

 The Jefferson Territory never received federal sanction, but on February 28, 1861, U.S. President James Buchanan signed an act organizing the Territory of Colorado.
 On November 1, 1861, the Colorado General Assembly organized 17 counties, including Grand County, for the new Colorado Territory.

-County Seat
+County seat

 The Saratoga County seat was at the mining town of Breckinridge.
 Now known as Breckenridge, it is now the seat of Summit County.

-Elections And Elected Officials
+Elections and elected officials

 Saratoga County's first office holding official was John W. McIntyre, appointed by Governor Robert Williamson Steele in December 1859 as President Judge of Saratoga County.
 He was to hold office until the county's first popular election was held on January 2, 1860.